-This scenario uses the best available information on most recent known levels of irrigation infrastructure and entitlements in the Gwydir regulated river system, and existing management arrangements as defined under the Gwydir WSP.
+This scenario uses the best available information on the most recent known levels of irrigation infrastructure and entitlements in the Macquarie and Cudgegong regulated river system, and existing management arrangements as defined under the Macquarie WSP.
 The information is described in Section 3.3.

-Apart from infrastructure, entitlements (noting all Held Environmental Water is modelled as irrigation use) and some system operation rules introduced post-2008, the Current Conditions Scenario is the same as the 2008/09 Scenario.
+Apart from infrastructure and entitlements, the Current Conditions Scenario is the same as the 2008/09 Scenario.

 This scenario is used to estimate diversions prior to implementing the floodplain harvesting licensing framework so as to assess whether there has been growth in total diversions compared to the plan limit.
-It will require ongoing monitoring by the department to ensure that development levels are kept up to date and to assess whether there have been behaviour changes, for example changes in cropping practices and efficiency of irrigation.
+It will require ongoing monitoring by the department to ensure that development levels are kept up to date and to assess whether there have been behaviour changes, for example changed cropping practices and efficiency of irrigation.